Scinawa/quantumalgorithms.org/README.md

 This is the repository for [QuantumAlgorithms.org](https://quantumalgorithms.org).

 This webiste is meant to be a set of lecture notes for students in quantum algorithms and quantum machine learning.
 It will be updated regularly with new research material.
-The scope is to bridge the gap between introductory material in quantum computing and research-grade papers, standardize notation, and be an overfiew on the state of useful algorithms for quantum machine learning and information processing.
+The scope is to bridge the gap between introductory material in quantum computing and research-grade papers, standardize notation, and be an overview on the state of useful algorithms for quantum machine learning and information processing.